CIDARLAB/3DuF/README.md

 ## Primitives Server

-As 3DuF continues to become a core component of the Microfluidics CAD Ecossytem, we have incorporated the ability to generate component dimensions, port locations, default dimensions for all the parametrically generated components supported by 3DuF.
+As 3DuF continues to become a core component of the Microfluidics CAD Ecosystem, we have incorporated the ability to generate component dimensions, port locations, and default dimensions for all parametrically generated components supported by 3DuF.

 The instructions for starting this server are as follows:
 ```